FI:IB107 Computability and Complexity - Course Information

 - use asymptotic notation, both actively and passively;

-- explain difference between complexity of an algorith and of a problem.;
+- explain difference between complexity of an algorithm and of a problem;

-- independently decid to which complexity class given problem belongs;
+- independently decide to which complexity class a given problem belongs;

-- do practical decisions based on a complexity classification of a paticular problem;
+- do practical decisions based on a complexity classification of a particular problem;

 - explain that some problems are not computable, give examples of such problems;